kidusmik/Trivia-API/README.md

 npm start
 ```

 By default, the frontend will run on localhost:3000.

+> View the [Frontend README](./frontend/README.md) for more details.

 ### Tests
 In order to run tests navigate to the backend folder and run the following commands: